Jump to content

 Joe Jones

-The official Notts site has put up the match highlights - see for yourself how well Kevin Nolan's charges did.
+The official Notts site has put up the match highlights, so you can have a look for yourself how the Magpies did against the Hatters as well as the game's goals.

 Share your thoughts about the match on Pride of Nottingham by signing up to the website, visiting the forum and joining in the chat with hundreds of fellow Notts County fans.